Applications are open for Fall 2021. Deadline: January 5th, 2021.

 All Ph.D. applicants that apply to the Fall quarter will be considered for financial support in the form of fellowships and teaching assistantships.
-However, for full consideration of fellowship stipends, apply before the January 14th, 2021 deadline and provide all of your application materials by mid-January (this applies to both domestic and international applicants).
-After January 14, files will be considered for fellowship stipends based on available funding.
+For full consideration of fellowship stipends, apply before the January 5th, 2021 deadline with all of your application materials by mid-January.
+After this date, files will be considered for fellowship stipends based on available funding.
 [Notes: (a) we are primarily a Ph.D. granting program, and generally cannot offer support for M.S. students; (b) only in exceptional cases do we admit students for Winter or Spring quarter, and financial support is generally not available].

 International students whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL).
 The test must be taken within two years of matriculation (i.e. September 2018 for Fall 2020 admission), and the minimum scores for admission are: 550 (paper based), 213 (computer based), 80 (iBT).
 For those international students, preference for admission and fellowships will be given to those taking the TAST (i.e. the speaking portion of the TOEFL iBT).
 Those international students with a score of 17 or higher on the TAST (i.e. the speaking portion of the TOEFL iBT) will be eligible for additional money by serving as a part time teaching assistant and will be given preference for admission and fellowship.
 Note that a TAST score of 17-22 is considered a conditional pass and students can teach but must take a free English class and retake at the quarter, while 23-30 is a considered clear pass.